 | No | Open Policy Agent | Sentinel |

-Scalr and Terraform Cloud work differently: cost estimation comes bundled into their remote operations backend, so you have to adopt them as your remote backend to use it.
+Scalr and Terraform Cloud work differently.
+Cost estimation comes bundled into their remote operations backend, so you have to adopt one of them as your remote backend to use it.
 That can make sense if you're trying to standardize how your team uses Terraform and collaborate on it.
 The two mainly differ on pricing (at the time of writing, $20/user/month for Scalr if your team is larger than 6 vs. $70/user/month for Terraform Cloud; Scalr has since moved to run-based pricing and Terraform Cloud to a RUM model) and on the policy-as-code framework they support (Open Policy Agent for Scalr, Hashicorp's Sentinel for Terraform Cloud).